dhobsd/castty/README.md

  * `p`: Pause or unpause the recording.
 Neither terminal nor audio will be recorded during the paused period.

+### Miscellaneous

+CasTTY does support window resizing.
+However, because the size of the player is automatically calculated based on the size of the original window, the recorded window size can only ever be as large or smaller than the original window size.

+CasTTY supports UTF-8 input.

 ## Web Interface

 The `ui` directory of the repository is a self-contained implementation of a